 About the Author

 Lori Wilkerson is a full-time freelance writer who loves her job because it gives her the opportunity to learn more about the world every day.
-Right now, she knows a little bit about almost everything, and a lot about video conferencing, renting a video conference facility, and which videoconferencing conferencing solution is best for small groups.
+Right now, she knows a little bit about almost everything, and a lot about video conferencing, renting a video conferencing, and which video conferencing is best for small groups.
 She has two dogs who are spoiled and one teenager who is not.
 She does her video conferencing in pink bunny slippers.

 In The News: